COMP6991 Supplementary Exam

 • Your zpass should NOT be disclosed to any other person.
 If you have disclosed your zpass, you should change it immediately.

 • The use of AI assistants is strictly prohibited in this exam.
-This includes services such as Github Copilot and OpenAI ChatGPT.
+This includes services such as Github Copilot, OpenAI ChatGPT, agentic coding tools, etc.

 Deliberate violation of these exam conditions will be referred to Student Integrity Unit as serious misconduct, which may result in penalties up to and including a mark of 0 in COMP6991 and exclusion from UNSW.